Summer Accounting Emphasis Program

 Students must have met the requirements for Eller admission and been accepted into an Eller major other than accounting.
 A minimum cumulative GPA of 3.0 is required.

-Students will complete the following courses during Summer I and Summer II sessions:
+Students will complete the following courses during 7 Week Session I and 7 Week Session 2:

-Students will complete one of the following courses during Summer I or Summer II sessions:
+Students will complete one of the following courses during 7 Week I or 5 Week 2 session:

 TOTAL: 9 units minimum